Telemedicine’s Role in Ukraine and Beyond

 Joseph (Joe) P. McMenamin is an Executive Vice President and Chief Legal Officer with W Medical Strategy Group.
 He has more than 20 years of experience in defending pharmaceutical, medical device, and biotech companies in state and federal court.
 He also advises clients on managing risks related to telemedicine, corporate use of the internet, social media, communications between life science companies and physicians, compliance with FDA regulations.

-CEO and Co-Founder, VSee
+Co-founder and CEO, VSee

 Dr. Milton Chen is the cofounder and CEO of VSee, the only video telehealth software good enough for the NASA International Space Station and Return to Moon Mission.
 VSee is used by TelaDoc, Optum, McKesson, Quest Diagnostics, etc. Dr. Chen is also the co-author of XMPP Video Standard (XMPP is used by Facebook and Google).
 Dr. Chen did his PhD at Stanford University on the design of video collaboration - the science of creating trust via video.
 Dr. Chen has deployed VSee for Hillary Clinton, Angelina Jolie, the rock band Linkin Park, UN Secretary General Ban Ki Moon, and President Obama's Inauguration.
 Milton has traveled to over 50 countries on telemedicine volunteer work - including three times to Iraq and Syria.
 Milton is currently an advisor to the Ukraine Ministry of Health and VSee operates numerous telehealth workflows inside Ukraine.